 3. Adjust the angle of the stem by repositioning it on the steerer tube or flipping it upside down.
 Once you have the desired angle, re-tighten the stem cap bolts to the manufacturer’s specifications.
 Finally, reattach the handlebars and tighten the faceplate bolts, also to the manufacturer’s specs.
 Double-check that everything is secured tightly before hitting the trails.

-You may also like: What Diameter Are Mountain Bike Handlebars: A Comprehensive Guide
+You may also like: What Size Wheels Do Mountain Bikes Have: A Comprehensive Guide for Riders

 Tricks for Achieving the Perfect Fit and Maximum Comfort on Your Bike